RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 Scanning for origins that do not filter requests from the CDN is possible using the cdn-scanner tool, which compares responses from origins when queried directly to proxied through the CDN.
 When run against CloudFlare, the scanner will update the origin before every proxied request.
 This is highly parallel but can take some time waiting for the configuration to update before sending the proxied request.
 This delay can be sidestepped in CloudFront by taking advantage of Lambda@Edge to dynamically set the origin per request as it passes through the CDN, allowing requests to be proxied as fast as the cdn-scanner client can send them.

 Additionally, in the case of CloudFront, when the X-Forwarded-For header is relied on by the backend application, the attacker will be able to spoof their IP address arbitrarily.
-We'll briefly outline what X-Forwarded-For is and how it works to understand why this is applicable in most cases.
+I'll briefly outline what X-Forwarded-For is and how it works to understand why this is applicable in most cases.

 ### What Does This Enable? – X-Forwarded-For IP Spoofing